Symptoms and Causes |

 Wear a cloth mask that covers your mouth and nose when around others.

 Wash your hands often.
-If soap is not available, use a hand sanitizer that contains at least 60% alcohol.
+If soap isn’t available, use a hand sanitizer that contains at least 60% alcohol.

 Avoid crowded indoor spaces.
-Bring in outdoor air as much as possible.
+Open windows to bring in outdoor air as much as possible.

 Stay self-isolated at home if you are feeling ill with symptoms that could be COVID-19 or have a positive test for COVID-19.